elmtree-askmo/cloudcannon-app/content/learn/mathematics/can-you-provide-examples-of-realworld-applications-of-probability.md

 url: /learn/mathematics/questions/can-you-provide-examples-of-realworld-applications-of-probability
 score: -1.0
 related_article1:
-    id: 122735
+    id: 122722
     title: >-
-        How does the inclusion-exclusion principle work in probability?
+        Can you explain the difference between independent and dependent events with examples?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-inclusionexclusion-principle-work-in-probability
+    url: /learn/mathematics/questions/can-you-explain-the-difference-between-independent-and-dependent-events-with-examples
 related_article2:
-    id: 122722
+    id: 122748
     title: >-
-        Can you explain the difference between independent and dependent events with examples?
+        What are the challenges in understanding and applying probability concepts?
     subject: Mathematics
-    url: /learn/mathematics/questions/can-you-explain-the-difference-between-independent-and-dependent-events-with-examples
+    url: /learn/mathematics/questions/what-are-the-challenges-in-understanding-and-applying-probability-concepts
 related_article3:
-    id: 122737
+    id: 122735
     title: >-
-        How is Bayes' Theorem applied in probability?
+        How does the inclusion-exclusion principle work in probability?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-bayes-theorem-applied-in-probability
+    url: /learn/mathematics/questions/how-does-the-inclusionexclusion-principle-work-in-probability
 ---

 &nbsp;